The ultimate guide to every Australian streaming platform

 Ha, you might be thinking to yourself; these idiots don’t know that you can use YouTube for free.
 Well that’s true, and the site’s subscription service YouTube Premium is perhaps not even technically a streaming a service.
 But to many, the monthly fee is worth it, for ad-free, background play, and the ability to download videos to save offline.

-Cost: After a 30-day free trial, YouTube Premium is $14.99 a month; quite steep for one screen.
+Cost: After a 30-day free trial, YouTube Premium is $13.99 a month; quite steep for one screen.
+And the family plan will set you back $32.99 per month.

 Pros: YouTube Premium is the only way to have your music and videos playing in the background while you’re not actively using the app, and to save your favourite clips to watch later.
 This almost makes it a must for YouTube users that are also filmmakers.